cstevenson98/8Ball/README.md

-# 8Ball
+# 8Ball game
-OpenGL pool game with different versions of 8Ball/Snooker, etc.
+This project is an attempt to implement some cue sports, perhaps starting with Carot as it's simple and then 8Ball.